jedlimlx/Cellular-Automaton-Viewer/wiki/Modifying-CAViewer.md

 1. Create a new class for your rule family.
 It should inherit from [RuleFamily.java].
 2. Implement the necessary methods from [RuleFamily.java] and [Rule.java].

+You may choose to inherit [BaseHROT.java] if you are implementing any HROT variants.

 Do ensure that you also add a dummy constructor with no arguments.
 This ensures that Jackson is able to construct the rule from the serialised JSON stored in settings.json.